 Data Systems Group

-The Data Systems Group builds innovative, high-impact platforms, systems, and applications for processing, managing, analyzing, and searching the vast collections of data that are integral to modern information societies – colloquially know as “big data” technologies.
+The Data Systems Group builds innovative, high-impact platforms, systems, and applications for processing, managing, analyzing, and searching the vast collections of data that are integral to modern information societies – colloquially known as “big data” technologies.
 Our capabilities span the full spectrum from unstructured text collections to relational data, and everything in between including semi-structured sources such as time series, log data, graphs, and other data types.
 We work at multiple layers in the software stack, ranging from storage management and execution platforms to user-facing applications and studies of user behaviour.
 Our research tackles all phases of the information lifecycle, from ingest and cleaning to inference and decision support.

 - Jaemyung Kim, Ken Salem, Khuzaima Daudjee, Ashraf Aboulnaga and Xin Pan received Best Paper Award at the 2015 ACM Symposium on Cloud Computing for their paper titled "Database High Availability Using SHADOW Systems" (5 September 2015).